Virv12/java-queue-bench/README.md

 A lock decorator that provides thread-safe access to queue operations using Java's `ReentrantLock`.

 ### Lock2Decorator
-A lock decorator that provides thread-safe access to queue operations using Java's `ReentrantLock` with two Condition objects.
+A lock decorator that provides thread-safe access to queue operations using Java's `ReentrantLock` with two `Condition` objects, one to wait when the queue is full and the other to wait when the queue is empty.

 ## Benchmarks